johnbchron/blog/content/posts/building-this-blog.md

 ---
-title: "Building this blog: A Space Odyssey"
+title = "Building this blog: A Space Odyssey"
 ---

 # Building this blog: A Space Odyssey